phenopolis/phenogenon/README.md

 Phenogenon is a method that combines: the power of Human Phenotype Ontology for describing patient phenotypes, gnomAD for estimating rare variant population frequency, and CADD for variant pathogenicity prediction.

+The HGF data published on the 3288 whole exomes can be found in `data/hgf.August.2017.csv`

 Given:

 - a genotype vcf file (such as `tests/data/ABCA4.anonymised.vcf.gz`)